QuentinBultinck/RetroAchievements/Misc/CR/CR_RayForce.md

 - [Toward the Darkness](https://retroachievements.org/achievement/482081)
 - [The End of Deep Layer](https://retroachievements.org/achievement/482082)
 - [Releasing Infinitely](https://retroachievements.org/achievement/482083)
-This could be offset by slightly lowering the earlier ones to create a more rewarding progression curve — similar to your “no-death stage completion” achievements.
+This could be offset by slightly lowering the points for the earlier achievements to create a more rewarding progression curve — similar to your “no-death stage completion” achievements.